 meaning "mountain mist".
 Other Chinese characters can form this name as well.
 As a Vietnamese name, it is derived from Sino-Vietnamese 蘭

-LANCE m English
+Lance m English

 From the Germanic name Lanzo

-, originally a short form of names that began with the element land
+, originally a short form of names that began with the element landa

 .
 During the Middle Ages it became associated with Old French lance

 "spear, lance".
 A famous bearer is American cyclist Lance Armstrong (1971-).

-LANDON m English
+Landon m English

 ).
 Use of the name may have been inspired in part by the actor Michael Landon (1936-1991).

-From a Germanic name meaning "luring rock".
-This is the name of a rock headland on the Rhine River.
-Legends say that a maiden named the Lorelei lives on the rock and lures fishermen to their death with her song.
+meaning "rock" (of Celtic origin).
+German romantic poets and songwriters, beginning with Clemens Brentano in 1801, tell that a maiden named the Lorelei lives on the rock and lures boaters to their death with her song.

-MILTIADES m Ancient Greek
+Miltiades m Ancient Greek

 Derived from Greek μίλτος (miltos)

 meaning "red earth" and the patronymic suffix ἴδης (ides)

 .
 This was the name of the general who led the Greek forces to victory against the Persians in the Battle of Marathon.

-MONTGOMERY m English
+Montgomery m English

-From an English surname meaning "GUMARICH
+From an English surname meaning "Gumarich's mountain"

-'s mountain"

 in Norman French.
 A notable bearer of this surname was Bernard Montgomery (1887-1976), a British army commander during World War II.

-MONTSERRAT f Catalan
+Montserrat f Catalan

 From the name of a mountain near Barcelona, the site of a monastery founded in the 10th century.
 The mountain gets its name from Latin mons serratus

-meaning "jagged mountain".
+meaning "jagged mountain"

-MUIR m Scottish
+Muir m Scottish

-From a surname which was originally taken from a Scottish place name meaning "moor, fen".
-It also means "sea" in Scottish Gaelic.
+From a surname that was originally taken from a Scottish place name meaning "moor, fen"

-NIOBE f Greek Mythology
+Niobe f Greek Mythology